By Steve & Tami Laser

 Features like a backup camera, big display screen or a navigation system that would drive up the price are not available in an effort to help maintain affordability.
 So if you’re in the market for a reasonably priced EV, be sure to put the Mitsubishi i-MiEV on your shopping list.

 2014 Mitsubishi i-MiEV press fleet vehicle provided by Mitsubishi Motors North America.
-(Prices are subject to change without notice.)
+Vehicle specifications, features and prices are subject to change without notice.